Flight and expulsion of Germans from Poland during and after World War II: Historical background

 German settlement in the former eastern territories of Germany and pre-war Poland dates back to the medieval Ostsiedlung.
 Nazi Germany used the presence and the alleged persecution of Volksdeutsche as propaganda tools in preparation for the invasion of Poland in 1939.
 With the invasion, Poland was partitioned between Germany and the Soviet Union according to the Molotov–Ribbentrop Pact.
-This was followed by population exchanges, and included Baltic Germans who were settled to occupied Poland.
+This was followed by population exchanges and included Baltic Germans who were settled in occupied Poland.

-The Nazis' Generalplan Ost strategy for Central and Eastern Europe envisioned the creation of a Greater Germany, which was to be built by means of removing a variety of non-Germans from Poland and other areas in Central and Eastern Europe, mainly Slavs and Jews believed by Nazis to be subhuman.
+The Nazis' Generalplan Ost strategy for Central and Eastern Europe envisioned the creation of a Greater Germany, which was to be built through removing a variety of non-Germans from Poland and other areas in Central and Eastern Europe, mainly Slavs and Jews believed by Nazis to be subhuman.
 These non-Germans were targeted for slave labor and eventual extermination.
-While Generalplan Ost's settlement ambitions did not come into full effect due to the war's turn, millions of Germans mostly from Central and Eastern Europe were settled by the Nazis to replace Poles removed or killed during the occupation.
+While Generalplan Ost's settlement ambitions did not come into full effect due to the war's turn, millions of Germans, mostly from Central and Eastern Europe, were settled by the Nazis to replace Poles removed or killed during the occupation.
 Germany deported millions of Poles either to other territories, to concentration camps or as slave workers.
-Many others were deported by the Soviet Union during the years 1939-1941, when Germany and Soviet Union cooperated against Poles.
+A number of others were deported by the Soviet Union during the years 1939-1941, when Germany and Soviet Union cooperated against Poles.

 German communities living within the pre-war borders of Poland participated in wartime German activities, starting with the invasion of Poland.
 Created on order of Reichsführer-SS Heinrich Himmler, a Nazi ethnic German organisation called Selbstschutz carried out mass murder during Intelligenzaktion alongside operational groups of German military and police.
 In addition, the German minority engaged in such activities as identifying Poles for execution and illegally detaining them.
 To Poles, moving Germans out of Poland was seen as an attempt to avoid such events in the future and, as a result, the Polish government in exile proposed a population transfer of Germans as early as 1941.

 During World War II, expulsions were initiated by Nazi Germany in occupied Poland.
-The Germans deported 2.478 million Polish citizens from the Polish areas annexed by Nazi Germany, murdered 1.8 to 2.77 million ethnic Poles, another 2.7 to 3 million Polish Jews and resettled 1.3 million ethnic Germans in their place.
+The Germans deported 2.478 million Polish citizens from the Polish areas annexed by Nazi Germany, murdered 1.8 to 2.77 million ethnic Poles and another 2.7 to 3 million Polish Jews, and resettled 1.3 million ethnic Germans in their place.
 Around 500,000 Germans were stationed in Poland as part of its occupation force; these consisted of people such as clerks, technicians and support staff.